mingikang31/Convolutional-Nearest-Neighbor/README.md

 * [Classification ConvNN](https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/detr_demo.ipynb): In this notebook, we demonstrate how to implement a simple neural network using **Convolution Nearest Neighbor** in 2D and 1D with training/testing of simple data for classification (ie. MNIST, FashionMNIST, etc)

 * [Denoising ConvNN](https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/DETR_panoptic.ipynb): In this notebook, we demonstrate how to implement a simple neural network using **Convolution Nearest Neighbor** in 2D and 1D with training/testing of simple data for Denoising (ie. MNIST, FashionMNIST, etc)

-* [Panoptic Colab Notebook](https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/DETR_panoptic.ipynb): Demonstrates how to use DETR for panoptic segmentation and plot the predictions.

 # Future Work